Get to know more about business intelligence. Utilize an interactive data analytics platform and transform the way you use data.

 Search engines make life easier and Tableau has incorporated one in their application.
 By simply typing keywords in the search bar, Tableau will show the most relevant results.
 Some results may show up as text, while others may show up as visuals.

-And many more features…
+Tableau has many more features…

 Other features that Tableau can offer can be identified as: